Manage PowerPoint Slide Masters in Python

 • Merge Slide Masters.

-• Apply several Slide Masters.
+• Apply multiple Slide Masters.

-• Find out duplicate Slide Masters in presentations.
+• Identify duplicate Slide Masters in presentations.

-How is Slide Master applied
+How the Slide Master Is Applied

 • Every presentation has at least one Slide Master by default.

-In Aspose.Slides, a Slide Master is represented by IMasterSlide type.
+In Aspose.Slides, a Slide Master is represented by the MasterSlide type.

 todo:image_alt_text

-Slide Master in Slides hierarchy
+Slide Master in the Slides Hierarchy

 todo:image_alt_text

-Each IMasterSlide object has a LayoutSlides property with a list of Slide Layouts.
-A Slide type has a LayoutSlide property with a link on a Slide Layout applied to the slide.
-The interaction between a slide and Slide Master occurs through a Slide Layout.
+Each MasterSlide object has a layout_slides property that contains the list of slide layouts.
+A Slide has a layout_slide property that references the slide layout applied to it.
+The interaction between a slide and the Slide Master occurs through its Slide Layout.

-What A Slide Master Comprises
+What a Slide Master Comprises

-To understand how a Slide Master can be changed, you need to know its constituents.
-These are MasterSlide core properties.
+To understand how a Slide Master can be modified, you need to know its components.
+These are the core properties of MasterSlide:

-• background get/set slide background.
+• background — gets/sets the slide background.

-• controls - get/set ActiveX controls.
+• controls — gets/sets ActiveX controls.

-• theme_manager - get theme manager.
+• theme_manager — gets the theme manager.

 Slide Master methods:

-Get Slide Master
+Get the Slide Master

 todo:image_alt_text